jimmitchell/micro.favicon/README.md

-# micro.favicon
+# Micro.Favicon

-Add a custom favicon to a Micro.blog site.
+Easily add a custom favicon to your Micro.blog site.